Diabetes is one of the commonest chronic diseases, affecting Irish adults.

 Studies have shown that a National Diabetes Education Program have led to improved glycaemic control, reduced total cholesterol level, improved body mass index and waist circumference, reduced requirement for diabetes medication, increased consumption of fruit and vegetables, and improved knowledge of diabetes, self-empowerment, self-management skills and treatment satisfaction.

-Three of the key components of a comprehensive diabetes service are patient registration, recall and regular review.
+The key components of a comprehensive diabetes service are patient registration and regular review.

 Routine care involves the patient, GP, practice nurse,endocrinologist , clinical nurse specialist in diabetes, dietician, ophthalmologist and podiatrist.